tschneit717/resort-weather-app/README.md

 ## Available Scripts

+# Front End React Project

-In the project directory, you can run:
+In the front-end project directory, you can run:

 ### `npm start`